castrolol/HiClock/readme.md

 # HiClock - A simple timepicker

-HiClock é um simples timepicker criado puramente com html, css e js.
+HiClock is a simple timepicker purely created with html, css and js.

   - VanillaJS
   - It's easy-to-use in your usual framework